jrpaul/GIS_Tools/README.md

 **StandardiseFieldNames_Layouts.py**
 Checks all polygon features in geodatabase and renames non-standard fields.

+**StandardiseFieldNames_Applications.py**
+Checks all point features in geodatabase and renames non-standard fields.

 **AddNewXYFields.py**
 Adds two DOUBLE fields to feature class and calculates POINT_X and POINT_Y.